katherinefrields/climsim-online/README.md

 The workflow can also be run on a local linux x86_64 system as well.
 Instructions for using local resources are in [Local setup](#local-setup)

+Below we also provide instructions for launching a control E3SM-MMF simulation workflow and an online hybrid simulation workflow using the provided Docker container.
+We strongly recommend the users to read the [E3SM-MMF documentation](https://github.com/NVlabs/E3SM/tree/main/climsim_scripts) for more details on the MMF model and its configuration.

 ## Local setup

 Clone the repo first